-- Housing is critical.
+- Housing is critical, and new housing units must provide opportunities for low- and moderate-income residents.
 Both the community and market dynamics appear to favor residential development in the North Bank area.
 The market dictates that higher intensities of development (to achieve more units) where land values are higher-likely closer to the Spokane River or other key assets.
 Regulations must allow innovative housing types and design features such as ground-floor entrances.
 Providing a range of housing types and providing affordable housing units are important priorities for community members and are supported by the Comprehensive Plan. - The North River Overlay boundary should be changed and simplified: - Eliminate arbitrary inclusions and exclusions of parcels. - Clearly relate the boundary to its original purpose preservation of physical access to the Spokane River and of views to Downtown Spokane. - Potentially include provisions for site design, in addition to requirements for building form.
 These could include the provision of public open space, easements for access to the Spokane River, or other provisions as appropriate.